Franchise Broker Or Consultant: Which Do You Have?

-There are literally hundreds of ‘franchise brokers’ who now label themselves ‘franchise consultants’.
-Prospective entrepreneurs who are interested in buying a franchise need to educate themselves on this important subject.
+There are literally hundreds, if not thousands of franchise brokers that label themselves ‘franchise consultants.’
+Prospective entrepreneurs who are interested in buying a franchise should educate themselves on this subject.